Should your remote team members choose when and how they work? Where should you draw the line when it comes to flexible work?

 Your work scope is the amount and type of work you have to complete.

-So, consider how many workers you have and their capacity to complete a project before choosing a schedule.
+So, consider how many employees you have and their capacity to complete a project before choosing a schedule.

 You should also consider your project budget and the tools you can deploy to execute the work.